What is the confirmation statement?

 Unlike with the confirmation date, a company cannot manipulate payment periods.

 VWX filed its last annual return as at 1 April 2016.
 This is when the first payment period starts, even though there is no option to file a confirmation statement until 30 June.
-They choose to file their first confirmation statement early as at 1 August 2016 and, because this is the first confirmation statement in the payment period, pay the £13 or £40 fee.
+They choose to file their first confirmation statement early as at 1 August 2016 and, because this is the first confirmation statement in the payment period, pay the fee.

 Because a confirmation statement has been filed, the date of the next confirmation date is reset – while it would have been expected on 1 April 2017, it will now be anticipated on 1 August 2017.
 However, the payment period is unaffected – so any further confirmation statement submitted before 1 April 2017 will not incur a Companies House fee, but the first confirmation statement after that date will be charged.